SluskyLab/MAHOMES-II/FeatureCalculations/README.md

 note: FindGeo and bluues binaries may require additional dependencies depending on the system being used.

 ### change something
-1. add the following to your bashrc or bash_profile export ROSETTA3="/path/to/rosetta/main/source" export BLUUES_DIR="/path/to/bluues"
-export GHECOM_DIR="/path/to/ghecom/"
-export MAHOMES_II_DIR="/path/to/MAHOMES_II"
+1. Update ThirdPartyCalculations/testRun.sh to point to the correct location on your machine.
 2. change FINDGEO_DIR in ThirdPartyCalculations/findgeo.py to point to the correct location on your machine.
 3. run ThirdPartyCalculations/testRun.sh check if ThirdPartyCalculations/check_setup/output/ is correct.